 SPECIAL DAYS AND SEASONS

-There are a number of Celebration Days throughout the year where we as United Methodists celebrate significant moments in the history of our faith or recognize different ministries of our denomination churchwide.
-These Celebration Days celebrate the variety present in God's people, focus on the needs of the world, and celebrate the holy holidays.
+There are a number of special days throughout the year where we as United Methodists celebrate significant moments in the history of our faith or recognize different ministries of our denomination churchwide.
+These special days celebrate the variety present in God's people, focus on the needs of the world, and celebrate the holy holidays.

 Human Relations Day